Timetable for Medical School Application Process

 Open an account at http://www.interfolio.com to store your letters of recommendation.
+Open a Dossier account and affiliate your account with UR Health Professions Advising by typing in the code emailed to you into the Have a Special Offer Code? box.
+Next, create a CONFIDENTIAL recommendation request, identifying the Director of Health Professions Advising (Caterina M. Caiazza) as the recommendation writer.
+Save the document request as a pdf and upload to your HPQ.
 Interfolio is an on-line credentials services that allows you to request, store, and then send letters that remain confidential.
 There are good help pages at the Interfolio site that explain how the service works.

 Begin to request letters of recommendation (3 to 4 in addition to the Health Committee letter).

-Turn in your completed health professions questionnaire to begin the Health Committee letter request process by January, 31 2014.
-If the HPQ is submitted by the January 31 deadline, and you complete your schedule HPAC Interview you may expect your HC letter to be ready no later than August 15, 2014.
+Turn in your completed health professions questionnaire to begin the Health Committee letter request process by Monday, January, 30 2017 by NOON (12:00 PM) EST. If the HPQ is submitted by the January 30 deadline, and you complete your schedule HPAC Interview you may expect your HC letter to be ready no later than August 15, 2017.
 All individuals applying to vet school must submit their HPQ at this time to be in accordance with VMCAS deadlines.
 Applicants applying to dental school are strongly encouraged to submit their HPQ by this deadline to allow for AADSAS processing time.